RenderKit/oidn/doc/api.md

 allocation is suitable (i.e., there is no reason to use buffer objects for allocation).

-Modifying the contents of an opaque data parameter after binding it to a filter is allowed but the filter needs to be notified that the data has been updated by calling
+Modifying the contents of an opaque data parameter after setting it as a filter parameter is allowed but the filter needs to be notified that the data has been updated by calling

     void oidnUpdateFilterData(OIDNFilter filter, const char* name);

-Unbinding opaque data from the filter can be performed with
+Unsetting an opaque data paramater can be performed with

     void oidnRemoveFilterData(OIDNFilter filter, const char* name);